 Hip replacement surgery is performed under general or spinal anesthesia.

-With general anesthesia, a deep depression of the central nervous system occurs.
+With general anesthesia, deep depression of the central nervous system occurs.
 A person's consciousness is switched off, so he does not feel anything.
 Most major operations in all surgical fields are performed using this type of anesthesia.

 In the first days after surgery, the patient usually experiences pain.
 It is treated with systemic drugs.
 Depending on the severity of pain, both narcotic and non-narcotic analgesics can be used.
 The need for opiates usually persists for no more than 1–2 days after surgery.